 The truth of the matter is that the track lies solely within New York State.
 The actual New York-Pennsylvania border signs are a short distance down either the Busti-Sugar Grove Road to the east or the Big Tree Road to the west.
 Beer was sold on just one side in order to create alcohol and non-alcohol seating areas, a common concept in today's world, but revolutionary at the time.

 After three months of feverish activity, Stateline Speedway was ready for a July grand opening.

-Next, an unforgettable opening night and the rest of the 1956 season.
+Next, an unforgettable opening night and the rest of the 1956 season (Part 2 of 12).

 The additional financial assistance of the community is critical to the success of the Chautauqua Sports Hall of Fame.